ketanXpro/linux-infra-intern-assignment/README.md

 docs/hardening-checklist.md
 ```

-Contains security and hardening recommendations applied during the assignment.
+Contains security hardening measures that were implemented, along with explanations for configurations that were intentionally left unchanged.

 ### Test Plan